Honors English Language Arts

 I will provide a selection of short stories, poems, and essays.
-These will include works by Margarita Engle, William Faulkner, Edgar Allen Poe, Charles Dickens, Sylvia Plath, Bob Dylan, Lewis Carroll, Billy Collins and others.
+These will include works by Ambrose Bierce, Elie Wiesel, Edgar Allen Poe, Terrance Hayes, Anne Bradstreet, William Blake, Bob Dylan, Lewis Carroll, Billy Collins, and others.

 Students should be prepared to spend a minimum of an hour each day on reading and writing assignments.
 Assignments will include the following:

 -advanced spelling and vocabulary

 -independent book project

 The class is hosted on a password-protected site designed by PA Homeschoolers.
 Students must have full internet and printer access and must be able to view and create PDF files.
 Students will have to print out assignments and class material on a weekly basis.
 Students will also need to use Google Docs.
 I will provide instructions about how to set up and submit papers.
 Students may need to utilize Skype, Zoom, or Google Hangouts for group projects.
 I am not a particularly high-tech teacher, and I will strive to make all online interactions comfortable for all parties involved.
 We will patiently navigate the process together.)